-Water New Zealand seeks limited amendments to the provisions to ensure that the Bill provides greater certainty of process and outcomes for all water infrastructure providers.
+Water New Zealand seeks limited amendments to the provisions set out below to ensure that the Bill provides greater certainty of process and outcomes for all water infrastructure providers.

 4. Clause by clause comments on the Bill

 Clauses 24 and 26 : changes to provisions inserted by the Resource Legislation Amendment Act 2017